LS4GAN/uvcgan/README.md

 evaluation details.

+# Additional Examples

+The additional usage examples can be found in the `examples` subdirectory of the `uvcgan` package.

 # F.A.Q.

 ## I am training my model on a multi-GPU node.
 How to make sure that I use only one GPU?